Domus Aurea (Antioch)

 Domus Aurea (in English Golden House) or the Great Church in Antioch was the cathedral where the Patriarch of Antioch preached.
 It was one of the churches whose construction was started during the reign of Constantine the Great.
 It is thought to have been sited on an island where the Imperial Palace of Antioch used to stand during the Seleucid period.

-The church became a major point of the controversy between Christians and Julian the Apostate when the latter closed the cathedral in response to the burning of an ancient temple to Apollo in the nearby suburb of Daphne.
+The church became a major point of the controversy between Christians and Julian the Apostate when the latter closed the cathedral in response to the burning of an ancient temple of Apollo in the nearby suburb of Daphne.
 From 526 to 587 it suffered from a series of earthquakes, fires and Persian attacks, before being finally destroyed in another earthquake in 588, after which it was not rebuilt.

 Construction

 Construction of the church was started in 327, during the reign of Constantine the Great, and was completed under Constantius II.
 The new church was dedicated in a ceremony on 6 January 341, in the presence of both Constans and Constantius II and a gathering of ninety-seven bishops, which formed the dedication council.
 It was built on the island between the two main branches of the Orontes River, where the Imperial Palace was located.
 It has not proved possible to establish the site of the church with any greater certainty.

 The only known possible depiction of the Domus Aurea is the Megalopsychia Hunt Mosaic, or "Yakto mosaic", from the second half of the fifth century, found in the ancient suburb of Antioch, Daphne (Yakto).
 Part of the border of this hunt scene shows buildings from Antioch, including those interpreted to be the Imperial Palace and the Domus Aurea.
 Although there is an octagonal building on part of the border it remains uncertain if this represents the great church or whether the relationship to other buildings can be used to identify its location on the island.
 In the absence of definitive pictorial evidence, it is necessary to rely on written descriptions of the building.
 Eusebius in his Life of Constantine, describes the Domus Aurea as being octagonal in plan, sited in a large enclosure, with many chambers clustered around it.
 The domed roof, which was made of wood, reached a great height and was gilded inside.
 The floor consisted of polished marble and every part of the building was highly decorated with brass, gold and precious stones.
 It has been proposed that it was similar in structure to the Basilica of San Vitale in Ravenna, which was built in 540.